webringapps/webringapps.github.io/content/_index.md

     image-m: null
     image-l: null
     image-xl: null
-  icon: fa-bolt
+  icon: fa fa-bolt
-  content: We are **experienced team** of engineers with more that 10 years of professional development.
+  content: We are **experienced team** of engineers with more that 10 years of experience in professional software development.
 Through years of working with different clients and  profiles we learned what is important to make software solutions successful
   points:
   - keep things as simple as possible
   - stay sharp on knowledge and technologies
   - learn to listen to your clients and lead them toward better solutions
-  - 11# be cool!

 - title: Website development
   responsiveImage: